KoenZomers/KeePassOneDriveSync/Configuration.md

 I.e. you can choose to delete configuration of KeePass databases you no longer want to synchronize (keyboard shortcut DEL).
 You can also force a synchronization to happen or view the underlying details of a synchronization as to which OneDrive it is being synced to and to which folder.

-You can also choose to view more details on the configuration kept for a KeePass database synchronization (keyboard shortcut ENTER).
+You can also choose to view more details on the configuration kept for a KeePass database synchronization (keyboard shortcut F1).

 ![](./Screenshots/ConfigurationDetails.png)

+A complete listing of the available keyboard and mouse shortcuts on this screen:

+- F1: Opens the sync details screen.
+Only works when one KeePass database is selected.
+- F2: Allows renaming of the storage name for the KeePass database(s) you have selected
+- F4: Starts syncing the selected entries, if those databases are currently open in KeePass
+- F5: Refreshes the list with configuration entries
+- F7: Open the local file locations of the KeePass database(s) you have selected
+- F8: Open the selected KeePass database(s) in KeePass (new feature)
+- DEL: Remove the KeePass OneDriveSync configuration entries for the selected KeePass database(s).
+It will not remove the KeePass database itself, just the KeePass OneDriveSync configuration for it.
+- CTRL+A: Select all KeePass databases
+- CTRL+SHIFT+A: Select all KeePass databases that no longer exist locally (red colored background)
+- CTRL+Click: Select another KeePass database
+- SHIFT+Click: Select all KeePass databases between the currently selected one and the one you're clicking on

 ## HTTP Proxies